Communist Party of Ukraine: During the Russo-Ukrainian war

-On 11 April, a scuffle started in the Verkhovna Rada between KPU leader Petro Symonenko and two MPs from the far-right All Ukrainian Union "Svoboda", after Symonenko blamed them for the Russian annexation of Crimea and the pro-Russian unrest in Eastern and Southern Ukraine.
-After repeatedly calling for calm, the Chairman of the Verkhovna Rada Oleksandr Turchynov suspended the session for fifteen minutes.
+On 11 April, there was a scuffle in the Verkhovna Rada between KPU leader Petro Symonenko and two MPs from the far-right "Svoboda" party, after Symonenko blamed them for the Russian annexation of Crimea and the pro-Russian unrest.
+After repeatedly calling for calm, the parliament chairman suspended the session for fifteen minutes.
+On 6 May, a majority of MPs voted to expel the Communist Party from the parliamentary session hall for making a pro-separatist declaration.

 In the 2014 Ukrainian presidential election, Symonenko initially again ran as a candidate of his party, but he withdrew from the race on 16 May.
-The Central Election Commission was unable to remove from the ballot his name because he withdrew from the race after the deadline of 1 May 2014.
-In the election, he still received 1.51% of the vote.
+The Central Election Commission was unable to remove his name from the ballot because he withdrew from the race after the deadline of 1 May.
+In the election, he received 1.5% of the vote.